 Each DEBUG command consists of a single letter followed by one or more parameters.
 You can use any combination of upper- and lowercase letters in commands and parameters.
-Note: The control characters and the special editing functions described in the DOS 2.1 Reference apply here.
+Note: The control characters and the special editing functions described in this book apply here.